qarmin/czkawka/README.md

 ### Appimage
 Appimage files are available in release page - https://github.com/qarmin/czkawka/releases/

-For now looks that there is a bug with this format, because it doesn't allow to open two images/files at once.
+For now looks that there is a bug with this format, because it doesn't allow opening two images/files at once.

 ### Cargo
-The easiest method to install Czkawka is to use Cargo command(you must have installed GTK libraries in OS)
+The easiest method to install Czkawka is to use Cargo command, since it basically compile an entire app, you need to install required packages from `Compilation` section
 ```
 cargo install czkawka_gui
 cargo install czkawka_cli